ECHOEProject/echoe/doc/documentation.md

 ## Named Entities and Numerals

 Please take note of the issues with category boundaries outlined [above](#named-entities).
-Although these types of markup were conducted systematically, they were carried out comparatively late and have accordingly gone through less proofreading.
+Although these types of markup were conducted systematically, they were carried out comparatively late and have accordingly undergone less proofreading.

 # Incomplete Features